This mochaccino coffee body scrub recipe is so easy to make, but creates a DIY body scrub that feels like a premium product. It’s 100% natural too!

 Most skin care butters, like cocoa butter and shea butter, are fats directly extracted from seeds or nuts.
 Coffee butter, however, is different.

-Coffee butter itself is not a fat itself; it’s a butter that is created by blending a hydrogenated (solid at room temperature) vegetable oil with coffee seed oil.
+Coffee butter is not a fat in and of itself; instead it is a created butter made by blending a hydrogenated (solid at room temperature) vegetable oil with coffee seed oil.

 So, while this butter itself isn’t naturally occurring, it is created with natural ingredients.